MicrosoftDocs/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 S: 535 5.7.3 Authentication unsuccessful [SN2PR00CA0018.namprd00.prod.outlook.com]
 ```

-## Use client credentials grant flow to authenticate IMAP and POP connections
+## Use client credentials grant flow to authenticate SMTP, IMAP and POP connections

-Service principals in Exchange are used to enable applications to access Exchange mailboxes via client credentials flow with the POP and IMAP protocols.
+Service principals in Exchange are used to enable applications to access Exchange mailboxes via client credentials flow with the SMTP, POP and IMAP protocols.

 >[!NOTE]
 > Currently, Exchange Online doesn't support SMTP Oauth 2.0 client credential flow with non-interactive sign in.
 We are working on this, and it will be available by the end of 2023.

-### Add the POP and IMAP permissions to your AAD application
+### Add the POP, IMAP, or SMTP permissions to your AAD application

 1. In the Azure portal, choose the **API Permissions** blade in your Azure AD application's management view.